usagov/vote-gov-drupal/docs/testing.md

 - content manager
 - content editor

-Each of these roles has access to different level of of the site and we need to check to ensure that they have not changed
+Each of these roles has access to different level of of the site and we need to check to ensure that they have not changed.

-## Get started testing locally
+## Get started testing
-Please visit the [gettingStarted.md](../testing/docs/gettingStarted.md) file located in the testing folder.
-This will provide all the steps to get started and the commands needed to run tests for Vote.gov.
+Below are important commands and their description.

+All testing commands must be run while in the `testing` folder.

+- Open the cypress runner: `npm run cy:open`

+From here any test can be ran via the runner for full UI and debugging.

+### Following commands will be run headless in the terminal:

+- Backend and frontend tests together: `npm run cy:fullTests`
+- Backend tests only (will run create and delete user command): `npm run cy:backEnd`
+- Create user for backend tests: `npm run cy:createUser`
+- Delete user for backend tets: `npm run cy:deleteUser`
+- Frontend tests only: `npm run cy:frontEnd`
+- Accessibility test: `npm run cy:axe`
+- Internal link validation: `npm run cy:links`
+- External link validation: `npm run cy:proofer`
+- Full testing suite of Frontend, Backend, Accessibility, External and Internal link validation: `npm run testSuite`

+### Testing in CircleCi
+Within the CircleCi pipeline we are using a different set of scripts within the config file.
+All needed scripts are ran by adding `:pipeline` at the end.
+By doing this the `pipeline.config.js` file is using the static site url and not a local.